 A digital image is generally encoded as a matrix of gray-level values.
 Mathematically, an image consists of ordered pairs $\{i, p(i)\}$, where p(i) is the value at pixel i.
 A medical image is composed of distinct regions of similar image intensity p(i), which is referred to as an image feature in this paper.
 The proposed method partitions the image in an attempt to separate these distinct regions, filters each partition (or region) separately using any noise-reducing filtering method desired, and then recombines the significant portion of each partition into the final image.
 The degree to which the image conforms to the assumption of a piecewise smooth function determines the effectiveness of the proposed method.
-The interesting aspects of this partitioned-image filtering technique are the assignments of the unassigned pixels in each partition, the partition threshold levels.
+The interesting aspects of this partitioned-image filtering technique are the assignments of the unassigned pixels in each partition, the partition recombination scheme, and the determination of the partition threshold levels.

-For simplicity, we illustrate our method by considering a simple noiseless image consisting of 2 distinct features as shown in Figure 1, where there is a large jump between these 2 features.
+For simplicity, we illustrate our method by considering a simple noiseless image consisting of 2 distinct features as shown in Figure [Fig. 1] 1, where there is a large jump between these 2 features.

 Select a threshold value T = 60 between the 2 features (P = 20 and P = 100).
 See Figure 2.
+[Fig. 2]